Head Coach - Don Byron

 Assistant Varsity Coach - Brian Costello

-Brian Costello enters his tenth year on the Oliver Ames staff after spending 6 years coaching in the Philadelphia area.
+Brian Costello enters his eleventh year on the Oliver Ames staff after spending 6 years coaching in the Philadelphia area.
 Costello is a University of Scranton graduate who spent 4 years serving as play-by-play announcer for the schools basketball program.
 Brian started his coaching career as a Varsity Assistant at the New York Military Academy.
 He moved to the Philadelphia area to work on his Masters Degree and joined the Plymouth Whitemarsh Girls Varsity Basketball staff.
 After 2 seasons as an assistant, he was named Junior Varsity coach.
 Costello spent 3 seasons as JV coach compiling a 42 and 18 record.
 During his last season at Plymouth Whitemarsh he split his time between coaching and scouting.
 He joined his brother's coaching staff at The Shipley School and scouted games for the Plymouth Whitemarsh Boys Basketball team, who won the 2010 Pennsylvania State Championship.
 Brian spent his first three season at OA as a Varsity Assistant and EMS 7th and 8th grade coach before being named freshman coach prior to the 2013-14 season.
-Costello spent six seasons as the freshman coach compiling a 89 and 32 record before taking on the role of Varsity Asstistant this season.
+He is starting his second season as varsity assistant this season.
+Costello spent six seasons as the freshman coach compiling a 89 and 32 record.

 Brian is a Social Studies teacher at Oliver Ames High School and lives in North Easton with his wife Aileen and three children Claire, Jack and Kieran.